correial/correial.github.io/content/Fast Robots/Lab 9/index.md

 ### Arduino Implementation

 The `SPIN` code is shown below.
 The robot spins a full 360 degrees; this is broken up into 12 degrees per movement every two seconds for a total of  **30 rotations**.
 The next target angle (adding 12 to `target_turn`) is set every two seconds to allow for ample data collection time at a fixed angle for maximum ToF accuracy.
 Note that I have have ToF sensors collecting data at all times to increase the number of data points.
 While this does come at the cost of decreased accuracy while rotating between each two second break, it did not seem to greatly impact the ToF readings and the increased resultion was well worth the slightly decreased accuracy at a few points.
+Roughly 2780 ToF readings were collected per full rotation (not all necessarily unique).

 ```c++
 distanceSensor1.startRanging();